getnamingo/registrar/docs/configuration.md

 ### Install Sequoia PGP

-On Debian 13, install the packaged `sq` command with:
+On Ubuntu 26.04 or Debian 13, install the packaged `sq` command with:

 ```bash
 apt update && apt install -y sq